Hot Chocolatev14

 RetrievedOperationFromCacheCalled once an operation has been retrieved from the OperationCache.

-RetrievedDocumentFromStorageCalled once a document has been retrieved from a persisted query storage.
+RetrievedDocumentFromStorageCalled once a document has been retrieved from an operation document storage.

 ExecutorCreatedCalled once a request executor has been created.
 Executors are created once for a schema (includes stitched schemas) during the first request.